 With these low traffic volumes and speeds, an on-road bike lane should be a safe solution in this location.

-- This change is one of six proposed improvements designed to improve connections and make it safer and easier for people to get places in the central city by bike that we are currently seeking feedback on.
+This change is one of a series of planned changes to improve connections and make it safer and easier for people to get places in the central city by bike.

 Incremental changes like these – combined with the more substantial changes likely through the Let’s Get Wellington Moving project – will together help create a better network.